PoisotLab/SimpleSDMLayers.jl/docs/src/examples/gbif.md

 kingfisher = GBIF.taxon("Megaceryle alcyon", strict=true)
 kf_occurrences = occurrences(kingfisher)

-# We will get four extra rounds of occurrences, to have 100
+# We will get some more occurrences
-for i in 1:5
+for i in 1:9
   occurrences!(kf_occurrences)
 end